philly-G/STWCC/README.md

 - Build a multipage website using HTML, CSS, and JavaScript.
 - Use CSS and background image properties to create a parallax scroll effect on the homepage of your website.
-- Use the DOM, functions, arrays, event listeners, and JavaScript events to create an action item checklist.
+- Use the DOM, event listeners, conditionals, and functions in JavaScript to build a checklist that allows people to mark an item as complete.
 - Use flexbox to layout your website.
 - Customize the look and feel of your site through colors, images, and fonts using CSS.
 - Use comments to describe your code.